-Founded over 30 years ago, the Missouri Higher Education Loan Authority is one of the nation’s leading federal student loan servicers.
-MOHELA manages roughly 1.5 million accounts and $31.8 billion in outstanding debt, so if you’re currently repaying federal student loans, there’s a good chance they service yours.
+The Missouri Higher Education Loan Authority is one of the nation’s leading federal student loan servicers.
+In 2018 and 2019, MOHELA managed approximately 20% of existing federal student loans—the most of any servicer.
+So if you’re currently repaying federal student loans, there’s a good chance they service yours.

-Here’s a brief list of some services your federal loan servicer will perform related to your student debt:
+Here’s a brief list of some services your federal loan servicer will perform:

 To determine if MOHELA is your servicer or if another company is managing your educational debt, log into the My Federal Student Aid website.
-There, you’ll be able to see which company is currently servicing each of your federal student loans.
-Borrowers often have to work with multiple companies handling their various loans, so don’t assume your servicer is the same in all cases.
+There, you can see which company is currently servicing each of your federal student loans—and there could be more than one.

 Click the “CREATE WEB ACCOUNT” button on the home page

 Enter your Social Security number and birthdate

 Press continue to set your preferences related to security and communication

 Keeping your contact information current is essential.
 You don’t want to miss an important update about your loan or have your private financial information mailed to an old address for anyone to open.

 If you move, change your name, or get a new phone number or email, update those details in MOHELA’s records.
 Here's how: